On monoid graded semihereditary rings: Graded hereditary rings

 \begin{corollary} Assume that $\Gamma$ is a cancelation monoid, and $R=\bigoplus_{\alpha \in \Gamma}R_{\alpha}$ is a graded left hereditary ring.
-Then every graded submodule of a gr-projective left $R$-module is gr-projective. \end{corollary} \begin{proof} Assume that $M$ is a graded submodule of a gr-projective $R$-module, hence a submodule of a gr-free $R$-module.
+Then every graded submodule of a gr-projective left $R$-module is gr-projective. \end{corollary} \begin{proof} Assume that $M$ is a graded submodule of a gr-projective left $R$-module.
+Hence it is a graded submodule of a gr-free left $R$-module by part $(2)\Leftrightarrow(5)$ of Proposition \ref{proj}.
 By Theorem \ref{kaplansky} and the assumption, we obtain that $M$ is gr-projective. \end{proof}